chef-partners/omnibus-marketplace/README.md

 #### Options
 `-y, --yes` Upgrade Marketplace and all installed components for the configured role
-`-s, --server` Upgrade Chef Server, Reporting and Manage `-m, --marketplace` Upgrade Marketplace
+`-s, --server` Upgrade Chef Server (Reporting and Manage are also updated in AIO mode) `-m, --marketplace` Upgrade Marketplace
 `-a, --analytics` Upgrade Chef Analytics
+`-c, --compliance` Upgrade Chef Compliance
+`-d, --automate` Upgrade Chef Automate

 ### Hostname
 `chef-marketplace-ctl hostname` will set or return the system hostname.
 If the